msgflo/msgflo/doc/fosdem2017/notes.md

 * MQTT support for msgflo-rust, https://github.com/msgflo/msgflo-rust/issues/1
 * FBP protocol forwarding.
 Live-programming all the way down!
 * Flowhub showing changes from outside automatically (no refresh)

+## Extras

+Message payloads.

+* Msgflo does not care about payload format
+* Slight preference for JSON in existing tooling (Flowhub)
+* Handling incompatibilities?
+Participants as adapters
+* Easy-to introspect / see what is going on
+* Super-basic type info in discovery message, space for more.
+JSON schemas, etc?

+Participant modelling / conventions

+* Prefer to have "services" as the core unit.
+Only ports/topics that affect eachother together.
+Avoids dependency on a particular device / implmentation.
+Encourages thinking about common "interfaces".
+Things that are hosted in the same device can be grouped.
+Naming convention etc
+* Dataflow/FBP and (event driven) finite state machines provides best practices
+* Source/sink/router components classes.
+1->1, 1->N firing/packet patterns
+* Always send, proof that state-transition was successful (or not)
+* Prefer payloads describing current state fully, instead of events / state changes.
+Recipient can do transition detection
+* Anytime there is a parameter/configuration, expose it.
+Never know when you will need it.
+Much faster to change it live than reflashing!

 # Notes